What illnesses are the most common, costly, and preventable in our nation and other industrialized countries?

 - Use technology to help change behaviors

 These initiatives could help reduce chronic disease risks.
-And they may take some time.
-But personally, right now, we can take some steps on our own.
+But implementing them may take some time.
+How much time do you have?

 I’m cheering you on to your best health.